Best wine with pizza: All-rounders

-If you’re keen to go for Italian reds, then that could be Barbera d’Asti, light styles of Sangiovese or even Frappato from Sicily, but you could also consider Beaujolais Cru.
+If you’re keen to go for Italian reds, then that could be Barbera d’Asti, light styles of Sangiovese or even Frappato from Sicily.

-‘I love pairing lighter reds like Gamay, rosé made from interesting varietals like Montepulciano, and even skin-contact wines (aka orange wines),’ she told Decanter.com.
+‘I love pairing lighter reds like Gamay, rosé made from interesting varietals like Montepulciano, and even skin-contact wines (aka orange wines),’ she told Decanter.com in 2019.

 ‘Obviously you can ball out with some killer Barolo or lusciously rustic Rosso di Montepulciano, but I think the ease and comfort might be lost.’

-Fruit-driven styles of Nero d’Avola from Sicily have become a mainstay on several pizzeria wine lists in the UK and have the weight to pair with meat-based pizzas – although some poorer-made examples can lack balance, especially if served too warm.
+Fruit-driven styles of Nero d’Avola, particularly from Sicily, have become a mainstay on several pizzeria wine lists in the UK and have the weight to pair with meat-based pizzas – although some poorer-made examples can lack balance, especially if served too warm.

 White pizzas change the nature of the pairing, because the acidity of the tomato is no longer such an issue.

-‘I love having our ‘white lightning’ pizza, with pickled jalapeños & ricotta, with white wines grown in the volcanic soils of Sicily or Campagna,’ said Johannesen.
+Fresh, dry white wines can work a treat.
+‘I love having our ‘white lightning’ pizza, with pickled jalapeños & ricotta, with white wines grown in the volcanic soils of Sicily or Campania,’ said Johannesen.

-Garlic can be another very strong flavour and if you’re combining this with basil, then try experimenting with skin-contact white wines, such as those made from Vermentino, which would ordinarily match up well with green pesto.
+Garlic can be a very strong flavour.
+If you’re combining this with basil on a pizza, how about experimenting with skin-contact white wines, such as those made from Vermentino?
+They would ordinarily match up well with green pesto.